michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0072.md

 - adj: having a strong physiological or chemical effect
 - adj: (of a male) capable of copulation
 ### Family
-potent: impotent, potency, potenter, potentest, potently+;impotence: impotences;impotency: impotencies;impotent: impotence, impotency, impotenter, impotently;potency: potencies, potential, prepotency;potential: potentiality, potentially, potentials;potentiality: potentialities
+- potent: impotent, potency, potenter, potentest, potently+
+- impotence: impotences
+- impotency: impotencies
+- impotent: impotence, impotency, impotenter, impotently
+- potency: potencies, potential, prepotency
+- potential: potentiality, potentially, potentials
+- potentiality: potentialities
 ### Examples
 - India’s “demonetisation” is a cautionary tale of the reckless misuse of one of the most potent of policy tools: control over an economy’s money.
 - And Republicans have exploited it as a potent symbol of what they have said is Obamacare’s dangerous expansion of government.